TeamNCMC/histoquant/README.md

     conda activate hq
     ```
 5. Download the repository and unzip it on your computer, or clone with `git`.
-5. Browse to the repository from the terminal and install the `histoquant` package:
+6. Browse to the repository from the terminal and install the `histoquant` package:
     ```
     cd /path/to/the/repo
     pip install .
     ```

+The `histoquant` will be then available in Python from anywhere as long as the `hq` conda environment is activated.
+You can get started by looking and using the [Jupyter notebooks](#using-notebooks).

-For more complete installation instruction, see the [documentation](https://teamncmc.github.io/histoquant/main-getting-started.html#slow-start).
+For more complete installation instructions, see the [documentation](https://teamncmc.github.io/histoquant/main-getting-started.html#slow-start).

 ## Using notebooks
 Some Jupyter notebooks are available in the "docs/demo_notebooks" folder.
 You can open them in an IDE (such as [vscode](https://code.visualstudio.com/), select the "hq" environment as kernel in the top right) or in the Jupyter web interface (`jupyter notebook` in the terminal, with the "hq" environment activated).